techbrett/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 - Operator Connect for India wireless numbers aren't integrating with the user’s mobile phone SIM.
 Teams Phone Mobile is currently not supported in India.

-- The PSTN Access controls are automatically recognized in Teams Phone according to the number type provided by the India operator.
+- The controls for restricting PSTN Access and toll bypass are automatically recognized in Teams Phone according to the number type provided by the India operator.

 - The India Teams Phone license available from the Operator Connect for India partners supports both India wireline and wireless numbers.